Redistricting in North Carolina: Hofeller files

 On the same day as the Rucho decision, the U.S. Supreme Court ruled against the federal government in Department of Commerce v.
 New York, stating that while the bid to add a citizenship question to the 2020 United States census could be upheld under the Enumeration clause, the explanation provided by the Commerce Department for the question was insufficient.
 An advocate of the question, Thomas Hofeller, was also the chief redistricting expert employed by the North Carolina Republican Party and the Republican National Committee in the 2010s to redraw legislative and congressional maps for North Carolina and other states.
 One of his arguments noted that such a question "would be advantageous to Republicans and non-Hispanic whites."
 Following his death in August 2018, his estranged daughter turned over his documents to litigants in Commerce and other ongoing cases against the citizenship question in lower court, who subsequently filed motions to sanction the Department of Commerce for obfuscating Hofeller's role in how the question became framed.

 Common Cause v.
 Lewis (2019)

-On September 3, 2019, the 3-judge panel (2 Democrat, 1 Republican) of the Wake County Superior Court unanimously struck down North Carolina's current legislative map as unconstitutional, without referring to federal law.
+On September 3, 2019, the 3-judge panel (2 Democrats, 1 Republican) of the Wake County Superior Court unanimously struck down North Carolina's current legislative map as unconstitutional, without referring to federal law.
 Instead, the Court ruled that the map violated the state constitution's guarantees of free elections, equal protection, freedom of speech and freedom of assembly.
 The decision also cited the Hofeller files as evidence of the goal of the Republican Party to maximize the number of Republican seats in the General Assembly.
 The Superior Court gave the North Carolina General Assembly two weeks to draw up a new map prior to the 2020 election.
 The Senate President pro tempore Phil Berger announced that the Republican caucus would comply with the ruling and would not appeal to the North Carolina Supreme Court.